RSE-Sheffield/RSE-Sheffield.github.io/pages/training/fair4rs/index.md

 sharing research can not be limited to publishing results on academic papers only.
 This is the role of the Open Science initiative.

-Open Science (or Open research) is a push that aims at making scientific research more transparent and accessible.
+Open Science (or Open Research) is a paradigm shift that aims at making scientific research more transparent and accessible.
 The core idea is to share data, methods, software and results freely with the global community.
 There are multiple aspects to Open Science, going from Open access to publications to Open educational ressources, passing by Open data and methodologies.
 What we are interested in here is Open software.
 Nowadays, software has become a pivotal aspect of